๐Ÿซ Intro to Engineering

 Nanomaterials

-• Properties change dramatically at the nanoscale (1–100 nm) due to quantum effects and extreme surface-area-to-volume ratios
+• Properties change dramatically at the nanoscale (1โ€“100 nm) due to quantum effects and extreme surface-area-to-volume ratios.
+A gold nanoparticle, for instance, appears red or purple rather than gold because of how it interacts with light at that scale.

-• Enhanced reactivity and strength enable applications in drug delivery, energy storage, lightweight composites, and catalysis
+• Enhanced reactivity and strength enable applications in drug delivery, energy storage, lightweight composites, and catalysis.

 Quick Reference Table